Guan06/mina/README.md

 # **M**icrobial community d**I**versity and **N**etwork **A**nalysis with **MINA**

 An increasing number of microbiome datasets have been generated and analyzed with the help of rapidly developing sequencing technologies.
 At present, analysis of taxonomic profiling data is mainly conducted using composition-based methods, which ignores interactions between community members.
 Besides this, a lack of efficient ways to compare microbial interaction networks limited the study of community dynamics.
-To better understand how community diversity is affected by complex interactions between its members, we developed a framework (Microbial community dIversity and Network Analysis, MINA), a comprehensive framework for microbial community diversity analysis and network comparison.
+To better understand how community diversity is affected by complex interactions between its members, we developed a framework (**M**icrobial community d**I**versity and **N**etwork **A**nalysis, **MINA**), a comprehensive framework for microbial community diversity analysis and network comparison.
 By defining and integrating network-derived community features, we greatly reduce noise-to-signal ratio for diversity analyses.
 A bootstrap and permutation-based method was implemented to assess community network dissimilarities and extract discriminative features in a statistically principled way.

 ## Overview of the workflow